Frequently Asked Questions

 What should I bring to my visit?

 Please bring a copy of your syllabus, a copy of your assignment sheet, and any drafts, brainstorming, or outlines you may have.
-You are welcome to bring your laptop and any sources you may have already gathered, whether they are electronic or print sources.
+While you are welcome to bring your laptop, printed sources are often preferred.
 Please note that we do not have a printer in the Writing Center, so if you would like to work from a hard copy, please print it out in the library before your scheduled appointment.

 Is there anything else I should do?